-Aramex rolls out e-bikes for last-mile deliveries in UAE, aligning with goal of achieving total of 98% EV fleet by 2030
+Aramex Rolls Out E-Bikes For Last-Mile Deliveries In UAE, Aligning With Goal Of Achieving Total Of 98% EV Fleet By 2030

-(MENAFN- Gambit Communications HQ) Dubai, UAE; 05 March 2024: Aramex, a leading global provider of comprehensive logistics and transportation solutions, has introduced a fleet of fully electric motorcycles to its last-mile delivery vehicles in the United Arab Emirates (UAE).
+(MENAFN- Mid-East) Aramex, a leading global provider of comprehensive logistics and transportation solutions, has introduced a fleet of fully electric motorcycles to its last-mile delivery vehicles in the United Arab Emirates (UAE).
 This initiative is part of Aramex's long-term strategic goal to achieve a total fleet of 98% Electric Vehicles (EVs) by 2030, aligned with Science Based Targets initiative (SBTi) target that Aramex is committed to.
-It also underscores the company’s pioneering goal to make a substantial contribution to reducing greenhouse gas (GHG) emissions in last-mile logistics.
+It also underscores the company's pioneering goal to make a substantial contribution to reducing greenhouse gas (GHG) emissions in last-mile logistics.

 The announcement comes as the UAE hosted COP28 climate conference in Dubai last year and recently extended the Year of Sustainability to 2024.
 It reflects Aramex's ambitious goals to lower its operational carbon footprint, achieve carbon neutrality by 2030, and become net-zero by 2050.
 To achieve these goals, the company has also been investing in a wide range of innovative and environmentally friendly logistics solutions, such as drones and bots for last-mile deliveries.
 The adoption of electric mobility further reinforces Aramex's strategy to expand its clean-energy mobility fleet in the country, aligning with the UAE's goal of achieving net zero by 2050.